MohammadWasiq0786/IBM-AI-Engineering-Certificates/README.md

-# IBM Full Stack Software Developer Professional Certificate
+# IBM AI Engineering Professional Certificate

 This is 6 courses series